All Episodes

 But I think the bigger issue is the rush to judgment that we saw all across the media.

-And this is a problem that in the Trump era you and I have talked about extensively, and Greg has written about.
+And this is a problem that in the Trump era, you and I have talked about extensively, and Greg has written about.

-And uh this this story did nobody any good.
+And this story did nobody any good.

-It it really didn't.
+It really didn't.

 It set us all back in journalism, and it set the country on an unnecessary roller coaster.